-Uganda's only Rhinos can be tracked at Ziwa Rhino Sanctuary, a land expanse of 7000 hectares with Savannah and wooden vegetation species.
-Other than the rhinos, the sanctuary is home to a variety of animals, birds and reptiles.
-Animals that can be spotted at the sanctuary include the kobs, warthogs, monkeys, hippos, waterbucks, among others.
-The sanctuary boasts of harboring 350 bird species including Africa's most sought after bird, the Shoebill stork.
+This 1 Day Rhino Tracking Tour in Uganda spots you the only Rhinos at Ziwa Rhino Sanctuary, a land expanse of 7,000 hectares with Savannah and wooden vegetation species.
+Other than the rhinos, the sanctuary is habitat to a variety of animals, birds and reptiles.
+Animals that can be spotted at the sanctuary include the kobs, warthogs, monkeys, hippos, waterbucks, and many more.
+The sanctuary boasts of harboring 350 bird species including Africa's most sought after bird, the Shoebill stork, among others.

 Hotel pickup - Your also returned back to your hotel.